Wednesday, June 30, 2021

 In the last scenes of the book, the author visits a site of a battle of Tannenberg - a massacre of Russian Army in early stages of WWI.
 Nazis build there a gigantic memorial glorifying the victors and it looks like the author was strongly and positively impressed by it.

-I found it very disappointing.
+I found this point very disappointing.

 View all my reviews